CREATIVE MAKERS AND GALLERIES

 Visit our downtown shops and The Bascom to find Highlands creatives.

-The Bascom: A Center for the Visual Arts creates visual art experiences that inspire and empower individuals and communities through seeing, thinking and doing.
+The Bascom creates visual art experiences that inspire and empower individuals and communities through seeing, thinking and doing.

 For over 30 years, The Bascom has been a vital cultural resource to the Western North Carolina region.
 What began in 1983 as a small exhibition space in one room of the Hudson Library now occupies a 6-acre former horse farm near downtown Highlands, NC.